sharetribe/flex-docs/src/docs/concepts-transactions/default-negotiation-process/index.md

 The customer and operator can now

-- accept the deliverable, and transition the transaction to _state/completed_
+- accept the order, and transition the transaction to _state/completed_
 - or they can request changes by transitioning the transaction to _state/changes-requested_